Part III: Kernel Services

 Each thread executes independently with its own stack and priority, managed by the scheduler.

-The kernel must be configured with configuration option QRT_CFG_THREAD_LIMIT with non-zero value.
+Threads are always enabled and the kernel must be configured with configuration option QRT_CFG_THREAD_LIMIT with non-zero value.

 Thread Attributes